openvinotoolkit/model_server/docs/custom_node_development.md

 In such case, function `getInputsInfo` should return value `0` on the dimension with dynamic size.
 It could be input with variable resolution or batch size.

+**String inputs support**
+There is a feature that allowes clients to send strings via TFS api(datatype DT_STRING) or KFS api(datatype "BYTES") to the models that has 2-dimensional shape and U8 precision.
+OVMS, after receiving request containig such inputs converts them to the 2 dimensional U8 array of  shape [number of strings, length of the longest string + 1] with padding filled with zeros.
+For example batch of three strings ["String_123", "", "zebra"] would be converted to:
+['S', 't', 'r', 'i', 'n', 'g', '_', '1', '2', '3', 0,  // String_123
+0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,                       // ""
+'z', 'e', 'b', 'r', 'a', 0, 0, 0, 0, 0, 0]             // "zebra"

+Example of custom node using this fature is our [Tokenizer](https://github.com/openvinotoolkit/model_server/tree/develop/src/custom_nodes/tokenizer).

 ### "getOutputInfo" function
 Similar to the previous function but defining the metadata of the output.